Nutrition

 Collagen vs. Other Protein Sources

-Protein intake is crucial after metabolic and bariatric surgery to support muscle mass, wound healing, healthy hair, and a healthy metabolism.*
+Protein intake is crucial after metabolic and bariatric surgery.
+Protein supplements may be recommended to support muscle mass, wound healing, healthy hair, and a healthy metabolism.*

 When protein powder supplements become your main source of dietary protein initially following weight loss surgery, choose a product that contains all essential amino acids.